 Faculty members were also asked to indicate the kinds of student learning and developmental outcomes they expected the service-learning experience to enhance.
 Faculty members indicated that they expected “Engagement with Course Content” to occur most frequently and “Knowledge of Community Issues” to occur less often.

 Faculty rated changes in their pedagogy from the beginning to the end of the course using a 5-point scale (1 = Strongly Disagree to 5 = Strongly Agree).
 Faculty members indicated that they saw the biggest increase in their “Understanding of Community Needs and Issues” (M = 4.5, SD = .87), while the smallest increase was observed in their “Research Interests Broadening” (M = 4.18, SD = .92).
 A possible explanation for these results may be that faculty were focused on broadening their knowledge and understanding of SL-specific content rather than increasing knowledge in their research.

-Participating faculty members were asked to submit a copy of their SL course syllabus to the research team at the beginning of the academic term.
+Participating faculty members were asked to submit a copy of their service-learning course syllabus to the research team at the beginning of the academic term.
 Each syllabus was coded on the nine key dimensions identified by Heffernan (2001), on a scale of 0 to 4, with 0 indicating that the dimension was absent from the syllabus and 4 indicating the component was described as “Exceptional” in the syllabus.
-A full list of these syllabus components can be found in Appendix E. Each syllabus was then given an average score, which represents the overall quality of the syllabus as it relates to SL.
+Each syllabus was then given an average score, which represents the overall quality of the syllabus as it relates to service learning.

 These scores were then assigned one of the following quality ratings:

 1) very low, 2) low, 3) medium, and 4) high.
 As shown in Figure 7, only 35% of syllabuses were rated as high-quality syllabuses, meaning that they included most key dimensions of a SL syllabus.
 Roughly 40%, however, were rated as very low or low-quality.